ChungsiangRoeurn/ChungsiangRoeurn/README.md

 - 🌍 Based in Phnom Penh, Cambodia
 - 🏫 **Computer Science Student** at Royal University of Phnom Penh
 - 💡 Passionate about building scalable solutions and innovative applications
-- 🛠️ Specializing in **Web Development** with focus on modern full-stack technologies
+- 🛠️ Specializing in **Web Development** with a focus on modern full-stack technologies
 - 🌱 Currently mastering **Cloud Technologies** and **System Design**

 ---